15 Clerkenwell Close: Reception

-Ann Pembroke, of the Clerkenwell Green Preservation Society made up of retired lawyers and other non experts in conservation or architecture, said she was "appalled" by its aesthetic departure from the surrounding buildings, adding that "If you want to do something outrageous don't choose a medieval close to put it in."
+Ann Pembroke, of the Clerkenwell Green Preservation Society, said she was "appalled" by its aesthetic departure from the surrounding buildings, adding that "If you want to do something outrageous don't choose a medieval close to put it in."
 However, as Taha and others have pointed out, most of the buildings in the close are postwar structures built following ahistorical guidelines from brick or brick-veneer.
 "Ironically, its immediate context is a rather dim mix of 1980s faux Victorian brick housing, which is as dull as anything you might see in a far-flung suburb."
 The original medieval structures would have been primarily timber and stone, with the Norman abbey being made from limestone.“The limestone we’ve used, sourced in Normandy, is from a similar seam of limestone used for the Norman nunnery and St James’s.
 When the Normans first came to England, they brought limestone across the sea, wrapped in wet rags to stop it calcifying and make it easier to carve.
 So we’re referencing the site’s history with the materials used.”

-In 2018, the building was nominated by Cllr Klute for the Carbuncle Cup, and was described as an "ugly fake fossil stone monstrosity" by a planning-committee councillor.
+In 2018, the building was nominated for the Carbuncle Cup, and was described as an "ugly fake fossil stone monstrosity" by a planning-committee councillor.

-However, reception from immediate neighbours as well as the architectural establishment was positive.
+However, reception from the architectural establishment was positive.
 Critic Edwin Heathcote called it "“perhaps the most sophisticated, witty and thoughtful new building in London in years”.
 In 2018 it won both a RIBA London Award and a RIBA National Award.
 In 2021, it was shortlisted for the Stirling Prize.

-Despite Cllr Klute's hostility to 15 Clerkenwell, GROUPWORK's 168 Upper Street, also in Islington, was approved by the borough's planning committee.
+Despite the council's hostility to 15 Clerkenwell, Groupwork's 168 Upper Street, also in Islington, was approved by the borough's planning committee.

 The building was featured as part of Taha's collaborative exhibition at The Building Centre in 2020.